How to run cyCONDOR as container

 Note: Keep in mind that this operation will only remove the

-image will still be available to your
+container, the Docker image will still be available to your

 system.
 If you want to remove also the docker image type

-docker image rm [IMAGE NAME]
+docker image rm [IMAGE NAME].

 Run cyCONDOR with Singularity on a remote server

-Running cyCONDOR Docker
+Running cyCONDOR Docker container with

-as runtime is possible, first you need to
+Singularity as runtime is possible, first you need to

-image and convert it to a
+download cyCONDOR Docker image and convert it to a

-.sif
+.sif file:

-singularity pull docker://lorenzobonaguro/cycondor:v016
+singularity pull docker://lorenzobonaguro/cycondor:v030

-This command will save the Docker
+This command will save the Docker image in the current

 working directory.